fsquillace/junest/README.md

     git clone git://github.com/fsquillace/junest ~/junest
     export PATH=~/junest/bin:$PATH

+### Installation using AUR (Arch Linux only) ###
+If you are using an Arch Linux system you can, alternatively, install JuNest from the [AUR repository](https://aur.archlinux.org/):

+    yaourt -S junest-git
+    export PATH=/opt/junest/bin:$PATH

 ## Method two ##
 Alternatively, another installation method would be to directly download the JuNest image and place it to the default directory ~/.junest: